-If you have pollen allergies, you may get a break when the weather gets cold.
-But if you have indoor allergies -- such as mold and dust mites, you may notice your allergy symptoms more during winter, when you spend more time inside.
+If you’re allergic to pollen, you may get a break when the weather gets cold.
+But if you have indoor allergies such as mold and dust mites, you may notice your allergy symptoms more during winter, when you spend more time inside.

 When it gets cold and your furnace kicks on, it sends dust, mold spores, and insect parts into the air.
-They can get into your nose and can trigger a reaction.
+They can get into your nose and launch a reaction.

 Some common indoor allergy triggers are: